 Curing and storing garlic is very similar to onions, but with a couple of extra steps.
 As with onions, wait until the garlic stalks fall over at the end of the growing season, then pull the bulbs and lay them out to cure.
 Once cured, unlike onions, you won’t need to cut off the stalks.
 Instead, use the stalks to braid heads of garlic together, making a long garlic rope.
 Once this is finished, you’ll want to choose a cool, dry place to store the garlic, just as you did with the onions.

-The advantage to garlic braids is that you can hang them, so you won’t need to worry about choosing a well-ventilated container.
+The advantage of garlic braids is that you can hang them, so you won’t need to worry about choosing a well-ventilated container.
 If you are worried about your garlic braids sprouting from light exposure or collecting dust all winter long, you can use paper lunch bags to make covers for your garlic braids.
 Simply cut a hole in the bottom of the bag, then thread the unbraided remainder of the stalks through the hole, and your garlic will stay safe throughout the winter.

 The biggest challenge to keeping your root vegetables through the winter is finding a cool place that doesn’t dip below freezing.
 In milder climates, you can store your crops out on the porch or in an unheated garage.
 Otherwise, you may need to invest in a fridge that is designed for root crops or store your root veggies in a cool cellar.